Meghan Markle confirms her father won't attend wedding

 He had reportedly changed his mind about attending the wedding ceremony several times as he became embroiled in controversy over allegedly staging a series of photos of himself captured by an American paparazzo.

+Meghan Markle's half-sister, Samantha Markle, recently said she was the "culprit" who urged their father to stage the photos in an ill-fated bid to improve his image.
+She said her father had "suffered at the hands of the media" and had decided "enough is enough."

-Before the operation, Thomas Markle had reportedly told TMZ he wanted to walk his daughter down the aisle.
+Before his operation, Thomas Markle had reportedly told TMZ he wanted to walk his daughter down the aisle.

 "I hate the idea of missing one of the greatest moments in history and walking my daughter down the aisle," he was quoted as saying.